liguge/AMSGradP-for-intelligent-fault-diagnosis/readme.md

 ![image](https://user-images.githubusercontent.com/19371493/144706901-ce59398c-3b9d-4aee-b65e-69e94b0d6328.png)

-# If this project helps you, welcome to cite it:
+# If it is helpful for your research, please kindly cite this work:
 ```html
 @article{ZHANG2022110242,
 title = {Fault diagnosis for small samples based on attention mechanism},